liuzey/EECS738_Project3/README.md

 Training records and results are saved in ['./records'](https://github.com/liuzey/EECS738_Project3/tree/main/records), which shows indeed a decrease in loss.
 This indicates the training is working in some sense.
 However, the accuracy doesn't show great improvements.
 This is a rough implementation od neural networks, which has much space for improvementes, especially gradient calculation.
 I remain these as my future work.

 ## Notes
+* Cross entropy loss is only used for printing in a perceptual manner in MLP, but does not participate in actual backpropagation.
+For CNN records, the loss is the sum of gradient in the last layer.
 * Training the CNN for GTSRB can be highly time-consuming, which needs my further improvements.
 * I've tried different MLP structures in MNIST task and different learning rates.
 * I find it difficult to choose initial parameters, especially for linear layers in adopted rough propagation/gradient strategy.
 The large dimensions will often make the results big and shrink difference between features, losing expressive ability in sigmoid activations and causing troubles in exponential calculations in softmax.